PavlosMac/rxjs_play/README.md

 Observables are also termed ‘lazy’, they do not activate unless they are subscribed to by a consumer/observer.
 Lazy execution allows you to chain operators together e.g map, tap, filter.
 Another facet of this concept is the ‘hot’ / ‘cold’ observable.
 Lazy Observables are considered cold until they are activated.

 ### Composed of 4 core behaviours:
- 1 .Creation ‘ new Observable’
+ 1 .Creation ‘new Observable’
-- subscriptions
+ 2. subscriptions
-- executing or pushing
+ 3. executing or pushing
-- disposing, or destroying
+ 4. disposing, or destroying

 [MIT] [Observer pattern](https://medium.com/datadriveninvestor/design-patterns-a-quick-guide-to-observer-pattern-d0622145d6c2)
 [MIT] [Functional Reactive Programming in Angular](https://blog.angular-university.io/functional-reactive-programming-for-angular-2-developers-rxjs-and-observables/)